 Erica joined PP&R in 2011 to develop an urban forestry outreach and education program.
 Working with the Urban Forestry staff, they launched the highly successful TreePhilly Program in 2012, which includes the Yard Tree Giveaway Program, as well as other programs to encourage street tree planting and volunteer tree plantings in parks and recreation centers.
 Erica has a BS in Biology from Haverford College and an MS in Environmental Horticulture from the University of California, Davis, and she is an ISA Certified Arborist.
 She also serves on the board of UC Green in West Philadelphia.

-Andrea joined TreePhilly’s team for the Spring 2018-Fall 2018 season.
-A life-long plant partner and activist, Andrea is passionate about engaging communities at the intersection of ecology and justice (Send Andrea an email if you are too, at firstname.lastname@example.org).
-Andrea has also been known to tell every person within earshot that Philadelphia is the best city on earth.
+Andrea joined TreePhilly’s team as Program Assistant for the Spring 2018-Fall 2018 season.
+A life-long plant partner and activist, Andrea is passionate about engaging communities at the intersection of ecology and justice.
+Andrea’s most recent project focuses on the effects of climate change on Philadelphia’s urban forest and adapting our Community Yard Tree Giveaway program to change.
 Andrea has a BLA in Landscape Architecture with honors distinction from Penn State University.

 Hayden is the Program Assistant for the Fall 2018-Spring 2019 season.
 With a background in community organizing, Hayden is looking forward to advancing the environmental justice perspective Andrea has brought to the TreePhilly team.
 When not planting trees, they find creative outlets in the kitchen and the music studio.
 Hayden holds a B.A. in Sustainable Development from Green Mountain College.